Cathay says cabin crew can wear masks on mainland China flights due to virus

 “All of them are worried about the risk they are taking every time they go to work,” the union said on its Facebook page on Tuesday.
 “It is time for the Company to properly address their concerns and allow Cabin Crew to wear masks on all flights.”

-So far, it said, the airline was not allowing cabin crew to wear masks except for Wuhan flights.
-The outbreak began in the central Chinese city of Wuhan.
+Cathay (0293.HK) said on Wednesday it had told crew they could use their discretion and choose to wear a surgical mask while operating on mainland China flights.

-Cathay said on Wednesday it had told crew they could use their discretion and choose to wear a surgical mask while operating on mainland China flights.
+On Tuesday evening, its website said with immediate effect, rebooking, rerouting and refund charges would be waived for all tickets arriving to or departing from Wuhan through Feb.
+15.

 Authorities have confirmed more than 300 cases of the virus in China, mostly in Wuhan where authorities on Tuesday said six people had died.
 The disease has spread to other parts of China, including five cases in capital Beijing.